stjudecloud/ngsderive/README.md

   </p>
 </p>

-Notice: `ngsderive` is a forensic analysis tool useful in backwards computing information from next-generation sequencing data.
-Notably, results are provided as a 'best guess' — the tool does not claim 100% accuracy and results should be considered with that understanding.
+> Notice: `ngsderive` is a forensic analysis tool useful in backwards computing information
+> from next-generation sequencing data.
+Notably, results are provided as a 'best guess' —
+> the tool does not claim 100% accuracy and results should be considered with that understanding.

-Note that this utility only implements commands which were not available at the time of writing in common NGS utilities (e.g. [Picard](https://broadinstitute.github.io/picard/)).

 ## 🎨 Features